pisv/gethandly.wiki-playground/Step-Two.md

 ```

 As you may remember, we intended Foo project to be an *openable* element.
-In other words, it itself (rather than its openable parent, Foo model) is
+In other words, it itself (rather than its openable parent, `FooModel`) is
 responsible for building its structure.
 Here we set the currently existing
-Foo files immediately contained within the project resource as children
+Foo files immediately contained within the project's resource as children
 of the `FooProject` element.

-Again, there is no need to use the `newElements`
+Again, there is no need to use the `newElements` parameter here (recall
-parameter here (recall that it's designated for placing handle/body pairs
+that it is designated for placing handle/body pairs for child elements),
-for child elements), because the Foo file will, in turn, be an openable
+because the `FooFile` will, in turn, be an openable element.
+Hence,
-element.
-Hence, the `FooProject` should only build its own structure,
+Foo project should only build its own structure, not the structure
-not the structure of its children.
-In that way, the model can be
+of its children.
+In that way, the model can be populated with elements
-populated with its elements lazily, on demand.
+lazily, on demand.

 Now that we have a complete implementation for the class `FooProject`,
 we will test it.
 But let's first define some handy methods in `IFooProject`: